Rogue FM-6 Twin Functional Trainer Review: 11 Months of Real-World Use

 Assembly: Not a Solo Job

-Easy Parts
+What’s Easy

-• Cable routing is well-labeled and logical.
+• Cable routing is clearly labeled

 Moving It: A Military Reality Check